 Our friendly and knowledgeable team of undergraduate writing consultants assist student writers from all disciplines and at any stage of the writing process.
 Typical services of consultants include providing guidance with gathering research, creating an outline, revising a first (or second or third) draft, navigating the documentation process, and polishing a final draft.
 On-site consultations take place in a relaxed and comfortable atmosphere with the goal of fostering skills and confidence that can be applied to any writing endeavor.

-Visit Boyer 306 to view our space in The Write Place or to schedule an appointment.
-In the meantime, the FAQ’s provide information about services and policies.
+Visit Boyer 306 to view our space or to schedule an appointment.
+In the meantime, the FAQs provide information about services and policies.

 FOR FACULTY & STAFF